OussemaKHORCHANI/OussemaKHORCHANI/README.md

 ### Hi there 👋 I'm Oussema a junior software data engineer

- -🔭 I’m currently seeking a first professional experiance -📫 How to reach me: oussema.khorchani@esprit.tn
+ -🔭 I’m currently seeking a first professional experience

+ -📫 How to reach me: oussema.khorchani@esprit.tn
 <!--
 **OussemaKHORCHANI/OussemaKHORCHANI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.